janrg/MeeusSunMoon/README.md

 ### 3.0.0

 Switched to using Luxon instead of moment-timezone.

-Some API changes
+###### Breaking Changes:
+- Inputs and outputs are now Luxon DateTime objects instead of moment objects
+- Browser support for browsers not supported by Luxon dropped.
+Any reasonably modern browser will work.
+No version of IE is supported.
+- `formatCI` has been renamed to `format`
+- `options.returnTimeForPNMS` renamed to `options.returnTimeForNoEventCase`
+- keys for `options.dateFormatKeys` have been changed from `**` to `SUN_HIGH` and
+  from `--` to `SUN_LOW`

 ### 2.1.2